k-box/k-search-engine/readme.md

 ## Versions

-Version `0.1.0` is the latest compatible with K-Search API version `2.6`.
-For K-Search API version `3.0` use version `0.2.0` or above.
+- Version `1.0.1` moved to SOLR 7.4.
+This version is required to use K-Search API version `3.5`.
+- Version `0.4.x` or below uses SOLR 5.x and can be used up to K-Search API version `3.4`.

+> Check the [upgrade section](#upgrade) for upgrade instructions

 ## Maintenance operations